80 beneficiary families.

 October 2017 The Lovos begin surveying several communities from which their harvest workers come.
 We find five places with insufficient access to clean water - many wells are either abandoned, too far away, or dirty and insufficient to drink from.

-January 2018 We begin covering wells in four specific communities.
+We begin covering wells in five specific communities.

 The first, El Llano, is home to a former NGO well that has rusted over and hardly functions.
 It's set behind a fence, and has an obviously abandoned clothes-washing station by its side.
 There are 35 families set to benefit from this well.
 We organize with the community leader here, Balvino, to put the families into shifts (16 in the morning, 15 in the afternoon) of getting water so that everyone has access.